ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/create-a-prerelease.md

     This page is tailored to experienced users and collaborators developing ACCESS models.<br>
     This step is *not* required if you *only* want to run a model.
 If you are looking for information on how to run a model, refer to the [Run a Model](/models/run-a-model) section.

-# Creating Pre/Releases for an ACCESS Model
+# Creating Prereleases and Releases for an ACCESS Model

 ## About

 The instructions below outline how to trigger automatic prerelease and release builds of an [ACCESS model][ACCESS models] by making use of the build and deployment workflows enabled by the [access-nri/build-cd repository](https://github.com/ACCESS-NRI/build-cd).

-This allows, for example, to quickly test the development of a new feature in a specific ACCESS Model configuration.
+This allows, for example, quick testing of the development of a new feature in a specific ACCESS Model configuration.

-As an example, in the following instructions we will show how to trigger a prerelease build of [ACCESS-OM2][om2 config], after having modified its [MOM5 component].<br>
-All the other components will remain the same as the official [ACCESS-OM2 release][om2 repo].
+The following instructions outline how to trigger a prerelease build of [ACCESS-OM2][om2 config] after modifying its [MOM5 component].
+All other components of the official [ACCESS-OM2 release][om2 repo] will remain unchanged.

 !!! tip
-    The instructions below remain valid (with simple tweaks) for all [ACCESS models].
+    The following instructions are valid (with simple tweaks) for all [ACCESS models].

 ## Prerequisites

 - **Join the required projects specific to the HPC system**<br>
-    For models deployed to `Gadi`, join the `vk83` project, by requesting membership on the respective [vk83](https://my.nci.org.au/mancini/project/vk83/join) NCI project pages.
+    For models deployed to `Gadi`, join the `vk83` project by requesting membership on the respective [vk83](https://my.nci.org.au/mancini/project/vk83/join) NCI project page.

     For more information on joining specific NCI projects, refer to [How to connect to a project](https://opus.nci.org.au/display/Help/How+to+connect+to+a+project).

-- **_Write_ permissions to the related Model Deployment Repository** To request write permissions for a specific Model Deployment Repository, please [contact ACCESS-NRI](/about/contact/).
+- **_Write_ permissions to the related model deployment repository**<br>
+    To request write permissions for a specific model deployment repository, please [contact ACCESS-NRI](/about/contact/).

 ## The model deployment repository